skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 * Follow the same instructions as before if you still need to raise Zidane's Trance gauge.
 <br/>

-* You will get another opportunity to arrange your party before disembarking on the Lost Continent, but don't make any changes.
+* You will get another opportunity to arrange your party before disembarking on the Lost Continent, but don't make any change.
 * Run a bit towards Esto Gaza, then call Moguo and finally save your game.

 **Target time**: 08:52:28 (+15:31) **Target Gil**: 134,283 **Encounters**: 2